|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 You will be asked about your symptoms and medical history.
 A skin examination will be done.
 Ringworm is often easily diagnosed by appearance.
 However, symptoms may be similar to other conditions.
 A sample of the affected area may be taken for testing.

-Treatment can be oral (taken by mouth) or topical (applied to skin):
+Treatment can be taken by mouth or applied to the skin:

 This type of treatment is used for ringworm of the skin or body.
 It includes antifungal creams and powders.
 It usually takes at least 2 weeks for the ringworm to clear.
 After ringworm clears, treatment is usually continued for at least 2 more weeks.